M-a-c/IT202GroupProject1/nodes/README.md

 Installation
 ------------

- 1. Install Python 2.7 from your preferred distribution package manager.
+ 1. Install Python 3.4 or higher from your preferred distribution package manager.
  2. Install Pip or easy_install for easy Python package management.
  3. Install python_dev & python_openssl via your distribution's package manager or pip/easy_install.
  4. Clone Adafruit_Python_DHT library (See github link in requirement section above)
  5. Change directory into the Adafruit_Python_DHT library and run the following: `sudo python2 setup.py install` Make sure you follow any prompts that the install may give you.
- 6. Install Google API Python Client: `pip2 install --upgrade google-api-python-client`
+ 6. Install Google API Python Client: `pip install --upgrade google-api-python-client`.
+Alternatively, you can use your distibution's package manager.
  6. In the /nodes directory, download the clients secret json file from the Google Developer Console.
  7. Copy .env_example to .env and change the values in that configuration file.
  8. Copy ambientReport.service and ambientReport.timer into `/usr/lib/systemd/system/`.